apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

     [zkshell: 18]

 That's it for now.
-To explore more, continue with the rest of this document and see the [Programmer's Guide](zookeeperProgrammers.html).
+To explore more, see the [Zookeeper CLI](zookeeperCLI.html).

 <a name="sc_ProgrammingToZooKeeper"></a>